 Florida is an equitable distribution state, so marital assets are divided fairly, but not necessarily 50/50.
 Primary issues include:

 Identifying and defining separate "nonmarital" property: Any assets brought into a marriage, received as a gift or inheritance, or through personal injury awards (for paid and suffering) are considered separate property unless they were commingled with marital assets.
 This separate, nonmarital property is not subject to equitable distribution.

 Asset and debt evaluation: When all assets, property and debts are clearly identified, the hard work begins with the negotiation of an equitable division.
 Who gets the primary residence?
 Who assumes the credit card debt?
 How do the retirement funds get divided?
 Typically, all assets accumulated during the marriage not otherwise identified as nonmarital are considered marital property.

 Gladstone & Weissman is here to protect our clients' marital rights and help them pursue an equitable distribution of all assets and debts.
-To learn more about marital asset protection or to schedule an initial, confidential consultation, contact our attorneys by calling (866) 974-8960, or by filling out the online contact form.
+To learn more about marital asset protection or to schedule an initial, confidential consultation, contact our attorneys by filling out the online contact form.